kherud/java-llama.cpp/README.md

 ### Installing the llama.cpp library

-Make sure the the `llama.cpp` shared library is appropriately installed for your platform:
+Make sure the `llama.cpp` shared library is appropriately installed for your platform:

 - `libllama.so` (linux)
 - `libllama.dylib` (macos)